Bike the Palatka-to-Lake Butler StateTrail

 Buckle up your helmet and bring your water for this fun and heart-pumping trek across the central ridge of Florida!
 The initial section of the trail on the eastern side starts out directly parallel to Etoniah Creek State Forest.
 Wildlife is not uncommon to see at this eastern terminus, such as shy deer and colorful songbirds.

-Finally come to the last four peaceful miles of the trail, ending at the Lake Butler Trailhead.
+Finally, come to the last four peaceful miles of the trail, ending at the Lake Butler Trailhead.
 You will be pleasantly exhausted by your ride, eagerly awaiting the next time you can visit the trail.

 The two primary trailheads at Twin Lakes (Keystone Heights) and Lake Butler have bathroom facilities and water fountains, the perfect places to begin or end your journey.
-If you can’t wait for the trail to finish construction or want to get more miles, know that only 2.5 miles separates this trail from the Palatka-to-St Augustine State Trail, another gem of the Florida Greenways and Trails system.
+If you can’t wait for the trail to finish construction or want to get more miles, know that only 2.5 miles separate this trail from the Palatka-to-St Augustine State Trail, another gem of the Florida Greenways and Trails system.

 If you’re searching for a bike ride with plenty of mileage, smooth sailing and a chance to connect with nature, then look no further than the Palatka-to-Lake Butler State Trail.